 How many photos do I get?

-For weddings, we try very hard to keep it under 8 weeks.
-If we are not busy it is about 4 to 6 weeks.
-We typically will also send you samples from every few edits we do to keep you in the loop.
-For most other events, if in busy season, we try to keep it under 15 business days.
+For weddings, we try very hard to keep it between 6 to 8 weeks and for Videos 8 to 12.
+If we are not busy it is about 4 to 6 weeks for either.
+For most other events, if in busy season, we try to keep it under 3 weeks.

 How can I make sure I look good in my photos?